tito-arch/BABC-2/content/post/what-s-app-new-features-2022.md

-+++
-author = "M.I.Titus"
-categories = "App Updates"
-date = 2022-11-23T21:00:00Z
+---
+title: What's App new features 2022
+date: 2022-11-23T21:00:00.000Z
+draft: false
-description = "Communities on WhatsApp enables people to bring together separate groups under one umbrella with a structure that works for them." image = "" tags = ["Meta", "Whatsapp", "App updates"] title = "What's App new features 2022"
+description: Communities on WhatsApp enables people to bring together separate groups under one umbrella with a structure that works for them.
-[cover]
-alt = "Introducing communities ....."
-caption = "Image by WhatsApp." image = "/uploads/screenshot-from-2022-11-30-23-29-53.png"

-+++
+cover-photo: bunnie abc
+categories: App Updates
+author: M.I.Titus
+image: ""
+tags:
+  - Meta
+  - Whatsapp
+  - App updates
+cover:
+  alt: Introducing communities .....
+  caption: Image by WhatsApp.
+  image: /uploads/screenshot-from-2022-11-30-23-29-53.png
+---
 # Introducing communities .....

 Ranked amongst the most popular messaging apps in the world, Meta's WhatsApp has over 2 billion active users today.
 The app was launched on November 2009 by [**Jan Koum**](https://en.wikipedia.org/wiki/Jan_Koum) **and** [**Brian Acton**](https://en.wikipedia.org/wiki/Brian_Acton)**.**  The two buddies created it from the idea of not missing calls (Voice-over-IP-service) while in the gym.